xKiwiLabs xKiwiLabs

 Why VS Code?

 VS Code is a free, open-source code editor made by Microsoft.
-But calling it a “code editor” undersells it — it’s a general-purpose working environment that handles text, code, data, notebooks, terminals, and extensions for almost anything you can imagine.
+But calling it a “code editor” undersells it.
+It’s a general-purpose working environment that handles text, code, data, notebooks, terminals, and extensions for almost anything you can imagine.
+Here’s why I use it instead of a dozen separate apps:

 • AI assistants live inside it.
 GitHub Copilot, Claude, and other AI coding assistants integrate directly into VS Code.
-The AI sees your files, understands your project context, and helps you in real time — not in a separate chat window, but right where you’re working.
+The AI sees your files and your project context, and helps you in real time.
+CLI tools like Claude Code, OpenAI Codex, and Google Gemini CLI bring even more powerful agentic capabilities into your terminal.

-That said, once you start using AI assistants for everything, you may find that a paid or pro subscription is worth it for access to the best models.
-Full disclosure: I use the free or basic tiers for OpenAI and Gemini models, but I pay for Claude — primarily through the CLI tool, Claude Code — because I find it’s the best for my purposes.
-You absolutely don’t need to pay for anything to get started, but as your usage grows, the upgrade pays for itself quickly.
+And if you’re an academic or student: sign up for GitHub Education and you get GitHub Copilot for free, plus a stack of other developer tools, with no reason to pay for Cursor, Windsurf, or any other premium tool.
+That said, once you start using AI assistants for everything, a paid tier can be worth it for the best models.
+Full disclosure: I use the free tiers for OpenAI and Gemini, but I pay for Claude, primarily through their CLI tool, Claude Code.
+You don’t need to pay anything to get started, but as your usage grows, the upgrade pays for itself quickly.

 What I Actually Use It For

-VS Code with a course repository open — HTML slides on the left, live preview on the right, AI assistant in the terminal below.
+VS Code with a course repository open: HTML slides on the left, live preview on the right, AI assistant in the terminal below.

-A typical VS Code session — editing HTML lecture slides with a live preview on the right and an AI coding assistant running in the terminal below.
+A typical VS Code session: editing HTML lecture slides with a live preview on the right and an AI coding assistant running in the terminal below.

 Writing

-Papers, course materials, blog posts, grant applications, reviews — I write all of it in Markdown inside VS Code.
+Papers, course materials, blog posts, grant applications, reviews: I write all of it in Markdown inside VS Code.
 Markdown is plain text with simple formatting: **bold**, *italic*, # Heading.
 It takes five minutes to learn and works everywhere.
+For papers that need LaTeX, I use the Overleaf extension and edit those projects directly inside VS Code, with the AI helping me write and debug LaTeX without ever opening a browser tab.

 Data Analysis